Plain summary

 The selection layer answers: "Is this business a valid candidate for this query?"
 It does not answer: "Is this the best candidate?" or "How should this business appear?"

-Deeprank defines the protocol for this layer.
-It specifies how businesses declare their identity, capabilities, fit conditions, and exclusions in a form that AI systems can parse and evaluate.
+Deeprank defines a reference model for this layer.
+It specifies how businesses can declare their identity, capabilities, fit conditions, and exclusions in a structured form designed for machine parsing.

 Failure at This Layer